A treatise on landscape photography's dark side - digital manipulation

 I’m a strong believer that landscape photography can and should be used as a vehicle for good in the realm of conservation.
 This is perhaps the most damaging ramification of all for using unrealistic post-processing techniques- the general public can no longer trust that a photograph actually represents a location that needs to be conserved; in fact, the more prevalent these types of images become, the less people will actually care - just go Photoshop in what it should still look like.
 Who needs reality?
 This type of processing directly undermines the effect that landscape photography can have for good.
 Additionally, when one employs extreme post-processing methods (#7 and 8 especially), I posit that they don't have a real connection to that landscape - a necessary component if one is to fully and truly use their art as a medium for conservation.

-Possible motivations and why this occurs to begin with
+Possible motivations for digital manipulation and why this occurs to begin with

 I've talked to a lot of photographers about this and have done some deep introspection regarding my own personal motivations relating to post-processing, especially using techniques #4-8.
 For myself, my motivations were two-fold: